Packing…At The Luxury Vacation Guide, we know how to pack, travel, play all day and still look stylish at happy hour cocktails and into the night!

 - Footwear, wear your bulkiest shoes on the plane, hiking boots or dress boots, pack a pair of dress flats and sneakers (or wear these for comfy travelling).
 Wrap your packed shoes in baggies, extra bags are handy for dirty laundry or market shopping at your destination.

 - Jeans when traveling, I don’t recommend.
 My husband Greg swears by his one pair however.
-I find denim bulky and not always up to dress code so I bring black pants instead – lightweight, easy to launder if needed, you can wear them from fancy to casual.
+I find denim bulky, difficult to wash, and not always up to dress code so I bring black pants instead – lightweight, easy to launder if needed, you can wear them from fancy to casual.

-- Toiletries should be travel size – this should go without saying, but have you seen TSA’s confiscated box?
+- Toiletries should be travel size – this should go without saying, but have you seen TSA’s confiscated box of expensive creams, perfumes, etc?
 Besides, you won’t need 10 ounces of shampoo – so why carry it and risk it blowing up at elevation?
-I swear by Tide disposable laundry packets for this, and for washing stinky socks at night so they are fresh and ready for the next morning for hiking, biking, skiing.

 Go Explore the world’s best vacation destinations…